jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 This talk I will show you what features of CSS PreProcessors I cannot live without, as well as some cool combinations that embrace the new features of CSS.

+In this presentation I will demonstrate the 5 features that make CSS PreProcessors a vital tool in your arsenal.
+At the end I will tie everything together and show a practical example how to get the benefits of Modern CSS.

 1. Partials
 2. Nesting
 3. Maps